Description logic: Semantic web

 syntactic variants of DL.
 In particular, the formal semantics and reasoning in OIL use the $\mathcal{SHIQ}$ DL.
 The DAML+OIL DL was developed as a submission to—and formed the starting point of—the World Wide Web Consortium (W3C) Web Ontology Working Group.
 In 2004, the Web Ontology Working Group completed its work by issuing the OWL recommendation.
 The design of OWL is based on the $\mathcal{SH}$ family of DL with OWL DL and OWL Lite based on $\mathcal{SHOIN}^\mathcal{(D)}$ and $\mathcal{SHIF}^\mathcal{(D)}$ respectively.

 The W3C OWL Working Group began work in 2007 on a refinement of - and extension to - OWL.
 In 2009, this was completed by the issuance of the OWL2 recommendation.
 OWL2 is based on the description logic $\mathcal{SROIQ}^\mathcal{(D)}$.
 Practical experience demonstrated that OWL DL lacked several key features necessary to model complex domains.

 Modeling

+TBox vs Abox

 In DL, a distinction is drawn between the so-called TBox (terminological box) and the ABox (assertional box).
 In general, the TBox contains sentences describing concept hierarchies (i.e., relations between concepts) while the ABox contains ground sentences stating where in the hierarchy, individuals belong (i.e., relations between individuals and concepts).
 For example, the statement:

 belongs in the TBox, while the statement: